Away from the harshness of daylight, promises are made, bodies come together,

 To all who have helped us—contributors and purchasers, friends and family, volunteers, other publishers, and the great writing community at large—we thank you each and every one.

-As 2022 progresses, we continue efforts to speak out more, to act for change rather than idly stand by.
+In 2023, we continue efforts to speak out more, to act for change rather than idly stand by.
 Believing in equality, in social justice, is no longer enough.
 Writers stand on the front lines of change.
 We expect moonShine review to be a vehicle for such.
 So, send us those submissions—speak to us, speak to the moon, speak to change.

 Keep Writing.
 Keep Sharing.